Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation

 \subsection{Participants}

-We conducted a user study with 28 participants from the local university (15 males and 13 females) with ages ranging between 18 and 26 years ($20.6 \pm 1.7$).
-The Kadir Has University Review Board approved the experimental protocol and all participants gave informed consent.
-In terms of hand dominance, 26 participants reported being right-handed, and 2 reported being left-handed.
+We conducted a user study with 28 participants (15 males and 13 females) with ages ranging between 18 and 26 years ($20.6 \pm 1.7$).
+The local Review Board approved the experimental protocol, and all participants gave informed consent.
+26 participants reported being right-handed, and 2 reported left-handed.
 19 participants had left-eye dominance, while 9 had right-eye dominance.
-We asked about their prior experiences with VR, 5 participants stated no prior experience, 11 participants one to two times, 6 participants three to four times, and 6 participants more than five times.
+Regarding their prior experiences with VR, 5 participants stated none, 11 stated one to two times, 6 stated three to four times, and 6 stated more than five times.

 To keep the experiment time reasonably short with no potential fatigue for the participants, we conducted the experiment as a between-subjects design, where 14 participants perceived haptic feedback with H-WC and the rest with H-WNC.
 Regardless of the congruence, each participant interacted with the virtual tool using their DH and NDH in a randomized order.